 EX (which stands for "excused").
 Before submitting your final grades, review all empty grades in your gradebook and zero out missing grades if necessary.

-To set all missing grades for a given assignment to 0, see How do I set a default grade for an Assignment? from the Canvas Help Center.
+To set all missing grades for a given assignment to 0, see How do I set a default grade for an assignment in the Gradebook?.

 Export a copy of your gradebook

 It's a good idea to make an offline copy of your Canvas gradebook right before you transfer grades to SIS.
 Occasionally, instructors or TAs make changes to the gradebook after final grade submission that result in discrepancies between grades in the LMS and in SIS; having an offline copy allows you to address any questions or concerns that might arise.